sitemap-php/SitemapGenerator/doc/more.md

 And the following formatters are implemented:

-  * TextFormatter: formats the sitemap as a simple text file that contains one URL per line
+  * Text: formats the sitemap as a simple text file that contains one URL per line
-  * XmlFormatter: formats a classic XML sitemap
+  * Xml: formats a classic XML sitemap
-  * RichXmlFormatter: formats a rich XML sitemap
+  * RichXml: formats a rich XML sitemap
-  * SpacelessFormatter: wraps another formatter and remove the \n and \t characters
+  * Spaceless: wraps another formatter and remove the \n and \t characters

-The dumpers must implement the DumperInterface and the formatters the FormatterInterface.
+The dumpers must implement the `Dumper` interface and the formatters the `Formatter` interface.

-The default sitemap service uses a GzFileDumper and a XmlFormatter.
+The default sitemap service uses a `GzFile` dumper and a `Xml` formatter.
 You can change this by overriding the sitemap service definition:

 ### Images and videos